Gold Resource (NYSE:GORO) Earns Sell Rating from Analysts at StockNews.com

 Institutional Trading of Gold Resource

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-State Street Corp lifted its holdings in Gold Resource by 5.2% during the first quarter.
-State Street Corp now owns 307,716 shares of the company’s stock valued at $323,000 after purchasing an additional 15,300 shares in the last quarter.
-First Trust Advisors LP lifted its holdings in Gold Resource by 8.3% during the first quarter.
-First Trust Advisors LP now owns 235,345 shares of the company’s stock valued at $247,000 after purchasing an additional 17,945 shares in the last quarter.
-Engineers Gate Manager LP purchased a new position in Gold Resource during the fourth quarter valued at $28,000.
-Northern Trust Corp lifted its holdings in Gold Resource by 11.3% during the first quarter.
-Northern Trust Corp now owns 190,511 shares of the company’s stock valued at $427,000 after purchasing an additional 19,296 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. lifted its stake in shares of Gold Resource by 89.3% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 48,406 shares of the company’s stock worth $109,000 after buying an additional 22,830 shares in the last quarter.
-Institutional investors and hedge funds own 18.38% of the company’s stock.
+A number of large investors have recently made changes to their positions in GORO.
+JPMorgan Chase & Co. increased its stake in Gold Resource by 57.9% during the first quarter.
+JPMorgan Chase & Co. now owns 76,359 shares of the company’s stock worth $171,000 after acquiring an additional 27,989 shares during the last quarter.
+Bank of New York Mellon Corp raised its holdings in Gold Resource by 59.1% during the 1st quarter.
+Bank of New York Mellon Corp now owns 282,877 shares of the company’s stock valued at $634,000 after buying an additional 105,048 shares during the period.
+Vanguard Group Inc. lifted its position in Gold Resource by 22.6% in the first quarter.
+Vanguard Group Inc. now owns 4,054,741 shares of the company’s stock worth $9,083,000 after buying an additional 746,896 shares during the last quarter.
+Charles Schwab Investment Management Inc. boosted its stake in Gold Resource by 89.3% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 48,406 shares of the company’s stock worth $109,000 after buying an additional 22,830 shares during the period.
+Finally, Northern Trust Corp increased its position in Gold Resource by 11.3% during the first quarter.
+Northern Trust Corp now owns 190,511 shares of the company’s stock valued at $427,000 after acquiring an additional 19,296 shares during the last quarter.
+18.38% of the stock is currently owned by institutional investors.

 Gold Resource Company Profile